orientechnologies/orientdb/README.md

 The most common reason applications scale out badly is, very often, the database.
 The database is the bottleneck of most applications.
 OrientDB scales out very well on multiple machines.
 The database can be up to 302,231,454,903,657 billion (2^78) records for the maximum capacity of 19,807,040,628,566,084 Terabytes of data on a single server or multiple nodes.

-## I can't believe it!
-Why is it so fast?

-OrientDB has been designed to be very fast.
-It inherits the best features and concepts from Object Databases, Graph DBMS and modern [NoSQL](http://en.wikipedia.org/wiki/NoSQL) engines.
-OrientDB manages relationships without the run-time costly join operation, but rather with direct pointers (links) between records.
-No matters if you have 1 or 1,000 Billion of records, the traversing cost remains constant.
-Download the Benchmark PDF <a href="https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnx0b2t5b3RlY2hzdXp1bXVyYWxhYmVuZ3xneDoyMGRiOGFlM2Y2OGY5Mzhj">XGDBench: A Benchmarking Platform for Graph Stores in Exascale Clouds</a> by <a href="http://www.cs.titech.ac.jp/cs-home-e.html">Tokyo Institute of Technology</a> and <a href="http://www.research.ibm.com/labs/tokyo/">IBM Research</a>.

 ## Easy to install and use

 Yes.
 OrientDB is totally written in [Java](http://en.wikipedia.org/wiki/Java_%28programming_language%29) and can run on any platform without configuration and installation.
 The full Server distribution is a few MBs without the demo database.
 Do you develop with a language different than Java?
 No problem, look at the [Programming Language Binding](http://orientdb.org/docs/3.1.x/apis-and-drivers/).